PM Modi inaugurates first multi-modal terminal on Ganga river in Varanasi

 This is the first of the three such terminals and two inter-modal terminals being constructed on the river.

-The multi-modal terminals are being built as part of the central government's Jal Marg Vikas Project that aims to develop the stretch of the river Ganga between Varanasi and Haldia for navigation of large vessels weighing up to 1,500-2,000 tonnes.
+The multi-modal terminals are being built as part of the central government's Jal Marg Vikas Project that aims to develop the stretch of the river Ganga between Varanasi and Haldia for navigation of large vessels weighing up to 1,500-2,000 tonnes, it said.

-Also Read 'Mother and son out on bail questioning demonetisation': PM Modi in Chhattisgarh

 The objective is to promote inland waterways as a cheaper and more environment-friendly means of transport, especially for cargo movement.